-As a guiding pattern, tooltips generally have a Next button that allow users to move at their own pace as they learn more about your platform.
-Occasionally you'll need your users to complete an action outside of clicking a Next button to progress through your tutorial.
+As a guiding pattern, tooltips generally have a 'Next' button that allows users to move at their own pace as they learn more about your platform.
+Occasionally you'll need your users to complete an action outside of clicking a 'Next' button to progress through your tutorial.

-- Select the cog icon of your action-driven tooltip to display its settings.
+3. Select the cog icon next to the tooltip to display its settings.

 There you have it!
-You can make as many of your tooltips action-driven as you'd like on a step or flow level.
+You can make as many of your tooltips action-driven as you'd like, so feel free to get creative.